The best Disney World itinerary planning guide for families that don’t know where to start when planning a Walt Disney World vacation.

 - Best Rides at Animal Kingdom for Families

 Starting at dusk Animal Kingdom comes to life with the Tree of Life Nighttime Awakening and bioluminescent lights through Pandora.
 Guests can also see the nightly Rivers of Light show.

 Your last day will typically be used as a travel day and to check-out.
 If you have time you can visit Disney Springs again or spend your last day enjoying the resort.

 This Disney World itinerary gives you a general idea of how you want to spend your Disney World vacation, but as with any vacation, plans can change.
 Allowing flexibility with your plans will help you plan the best Disney itinerary for your family.

 Things that May Affect Your Disney World 7 Day Itinerary

-- Restaurant Reservations-As with FastPass reservations, restaurant availability may make you change your plans and switch park days.
+- Restaurant Reservations: Restaurant availability may make you change your plans and switch park days.

 - You want to spend more than one day at a park.
 If you want to spend more than one day at the parks you might consider skipping a park or purchasing a park hopper to visit multiple parks in one day.
 Park hopper pricing can be found here.

 - You want to go to the water parks.
 You and your family may want to visit the water parks and may add another day, or add it to your rest day.